wlsf82/scaling-tests-with-docker/README.md

 # Scaling tests with Docker

-Sample project to run Protractor tests on Chrome and Firefox headless running on Docker containers.
+Sample project to experiment with Protractor tests running on Chrome and Firefox headless from Docker containers.

 ## Pre-requisites